Bilaminar embryonic disc: Initial formation

 The one-celled zygote, a eukaryotic cell formed by a fertilization event between two gametes at the start of embryonic development, undergoes cleavage by mitosis as it travels through the fallopian tube to the uterus.
 As the zygote undergoes cell division to form two, then four, then eight and then 16 cells (typically by day four after fertilization), it becomes a ball of cells called a morula.
 During these cellular divisions, the zygote remains the same size, but the number of cells increase.
 The morula enters the uterus after three or four days—during which a cavity, called the blastocoel, is formed to produce the blastocyst.
 Once the blastocyst is formed, it undergoes implantation into the endometrium.
 During implantation the blastocyst, which contains the inner cell mass, undergoes cellular differentiation into the two layers of the bilaminar embryonic disc.
 One of which is the epiblast, also known as the primitive ectoderm.
 The epiblast is the outer layer of the bilaminar embryonic disc and consists of columnar cells.
 The hypoblast, also known as the primitive endoderm, is the inner layer, closest to the endometrium, which consists of cuboidal cells.
 The epiblast will develop into the 'embryo proper', and the hypoblast into the outer layer of fetal membranes (extraembryonic membranes).
-The blastocyst serves as a source of nutrients for the growing cells by diffusion from the fluid surrounding it.
+The blastocyst serves as a source of nutrients for the growing cells by diffusion from the surrounding fluid.